 Q. What’s your message to people who would like to try acupuncture treatment and to those who would like to be acupuncturists themselves?

 A. I would definitely recommend acupuncture to people who have any health concerns.
-And to answer the most commonly asked question, no it doesn't hurt!!

 Q. What do you think is the future of acupuncture in the Philippines?